rr5050/node-db-boilerplate/README.md

 ### query.db.model.js

-Will setup all queries needed for databases, including loading them from files.
+Will setup all queries needed for databases, including loading them ASYNC from files.